C-gyeltshen/ChimiGyeltshen_02230279_DSO101_A2/README.md

     ```

+#### Jnekinsfile performs the following tasks:

     1. ✅ **Checkout**
         - Clones the project from GitHub.

     2. 📦 **Install Dependencies**
         - Runs `npm install` for both `backend/` and `frontend/`.

     3. 🛠️ **Build Projects**
         - Builds the backend and frontend using `npm run build` (if build scripts exist).

     4. 🐳 **Dockerize**
         - Builds Docker images for backend and frontend.
         - Pushes them to Docker Hub using stored credentials.

     5. 🧹 **Cleanup**
         - Removes unused Docker images to free space.

     6. 📢 **Notifications**
         - Prints a success or failure message after the pipeline runs.

 ### Task 4: push the Jenkinsfile to your repository
 1. **Commit and Push**